The Manuscript Collection of the Inner Temple comprises over 9,000 items, divided into five main groups:

 Researchers who wish to publish the text of manuscripts in the collection or to make extensive reference to them in print must first obtain permission from the Librarian and should if possible supply an offprint.
 Formal acknowledgement in the published work should be made to the “Masters of the Bench of the Inner Temple”.
 We usually make a charge for commercial publication.

-Manuscripts may be photographed – without flash – by researchers, on the strict understanding that any images thus created are to be used only for private study by the researcher himself/herself.
+Manuscripts may be photographed – without flash – by researchers, on the strict understanding that any images thus created are to be used only for private study by the researcher themself.
 If higher quality photographs are required, the Librarian will supply the name of a photographic agency and will arrange for manuscripts to be available for photography on an agreed date but all other arrangements, including payment, should be organised between the researcher and the agency.
 Written permission is required from the Librarian for the publication of any material photographed.
 We usually make a charge for commercial publication.